openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 identifies the contents of the layer, and contains information about how the build system should use it.
 Generally, a standard boilerplate file such as the following works.
-In the following example, you would replace bsp with the actual name of the BSP (i.e. bsp_root_name from the example template). ::
+In the following example, you would replace "bsp" with the actual name of the BSP (i.e. "bsp_root_name" from the example template). ::

    # We have a conf and classes directory, add to BBPATH
    BBPATH .= ":${LAYERDIR}"

-   # We have a recipes directory, add to BBFILES
+   # We have a recipes directory containing .bb and .bbappend files, add to BBFILES
    BBFILES += "${LAYERDIR}/recipes-*/*/*.bb \
                ${LAYERDIR}/recipes-*/*/*.bbappend"